ZoneMinder/zoneminder/README.txt

    so  on.
 Thus  some circumspection is required here.
 Leave this blank for now anyway.

-`Misc' Tab
+'Misc' Tab
-   Event  Prefix  - By default events are named  `Event-<event id>',  however you are free to rename them individually  as you  wish.
-This option lets you modify the  event  prefix, the  `Event-`  part, to be a value of your choice  so  that events  are  named differently as they are generated.
+   Event  Prefix  - By default events are named  'Event-<event id>',  however you are free to rename them individually  as you  wish.
+This option lets you modify the  event  prefix, the  'Event-'  part, to be a value of your choice  so  that events  are  named differently as they are generated.
 This allows  you  to  name  events according  to  which  monitor generated them.

-   Section Length - This specifies the length (in seconds)  of any  fixed length events produced when the monitor function is  `Record'  or  `Mocord'.
+   Section Length - This specifies the length (in seconds)  of any  fixed length events produced when the monitor function is  'Record'  or  'Mocord'.
 Otherwise it is  ignored.
 This should  not  be  so  long  that  events  are  difficult  to navigate  nor so short that too many events are  generated.
    A length of between 300 and 900 seconds I recommended.

-   Frame  Skip  -  This  setting  also  applies  only  to  the `Record'  or  `Mocord'  functions and  specifies  how  many frames  should  be  skipped  in the  recorded  events.
+   Frame  Skip  -  This  setting  also  applies  only  to  the 'Record'  or  'Mocord'  functions and  specifies  how  many frames  should  be  skipped  in the  recorded  events.
 The default  setting  of zero results in every  captured  frame being  saved.
-Using  a value of one would  mean  that  one frame  is  skipped between each saved, two means  that  two frames  are  skipped  between  each  saved  frame  etc.  An alternate way of thinking is that one in every `Frame  Skip
+Using  a value of one would  mean  that  one frame  is  skipped between each saved, two means  that  two frames  are  skipped  between  each  saved  frame  etc.  An alternate way of thinking is that one in every 'Frame  Skip
    +  1'  frames is saved.
 The point of this is to ensure that saved  events  do not take up too much space  unnecessarily whilst  still allowing the camera to capture  at  a  fairly